 A propane or natural gas grill only needs to be cleaned at the beginning and end of each grilling season.
-Clean the grates with a stiff-wire brush, then wipe vegetable oil on it to prevent food and rust build-up.
+Clean the grates with a stiff-wire brush, then wipe vegetable oil on them to prevent food and rust build-up.

 Next, clean the grilling lid and the heat deflectors.
-Work to remove any grease spots or build up in the gas ports.
+Work to remove any grease spots or build-up in the gas ports.

 Cleaning a Flat Grill

 To clean a Camp Chef appliance, you’ll need to do so when it is hot.
-Spray a cleaning solution along the flat surface and let it sit for a bit before using a scrub brush to get rid of food debris.
+Spray a cleaning solution along the flat cooking surface and let it sit for a bit before using a scrub brush to get rid of food debris.

-Be sure to read our guide on how to clean a flat top grill if you wish to learn more.
+Be sure to read our guide on how to clean a flat-top grill if you wish to learn more.